stationhead/android-assessment-vinyl/README.md

 ##### 4. Commit your work and submit a Pull Request on Github.
 Once you've finished your work, commit it to Git and push it to Github.
 Once pushed, open the project on Github and submit a Pull Request from your branch into the `main` branch of the repo.
+If you did not finish the assessment, include a description of what features you implemented and what work is still to do.
 Once you've created the PR, email [Andrew](mailto:andrew@stationhead.com) to let him know you've completed the task.
 It may take up to a week for us to review your work and contact you regarding next steps.